StrangerXDD/insert_sql/README.md

 # Description

-A small program i wrote to help with my database homework
+A small program I wrote to help with my database homework.

-First you need to copy data to a txt file such as example.txt
+First, you need to copy data to a txt file such as example.txt

-Make sure that the first line is table name, followed by columns, at last the values.
+Make sure that the first line is the table name, followed by columns, and at last, the values.

-Each table is seperated with empty line
+Each table is separated by an empty line.

-For example in example.txt:
+For example, in example.txt:
 ```
 table_name1
 column1